lookit/lookit-docs/docs/source/frames.rst

 This mixin is helpful when you want to show something (like a video) in fullscreen mode without distractions.
 You will need to specify the part of the page that will become full screen.
-By design, most browsers require that you interact with the page at least once before full screen mode can become active.
+By design, most browsers require that you interact with the page to trigger fullscreen mode.

 MediaReload
 ^^^^^^^^^^^